secretgraph/secretgraph/README.md

 -   delete fake type deletes an action. "delete" can be also just ""delete"" (json string).
 Key is not required and ignored
     -   for all
+-   auth (Content, Cluster) affects (Content, Cluster).
+For onetime auth token for authenticating thirdparty:
+    -   for Cluster:
+        -   includeTags: like param, include only contents with tag
+        -   excludeTags: like param, exclude contents with tag, default: \[type=PrivateKey\]
 -   view (Content, Cluster) affects (Content, Cluster):
     -   for Cluster:
         -   includeTags: like param, include only contents with tag